School’s focus on student fitness contributes to academic successes

 “‘You will no longer take kids out of PE for academic intervention until they have had at least 30 minutes in P.E. utilizing the monitors,’” mandated IDEA Monterrey Park principal Curtis Lawrence.

-IDEA students wear the adidas Zone for IHT Spirit wrist heart rate monitors during physical education and strive to exercise at an elevated heart rate for as long as they can during class or activity breaks.
+IDEA students wear the IHT Zone wrist heart rate monitors during physical education and strive to exercise at an elevated heart rate for as long as they can during class or activity breaks.
 Students can see in real time if they are improving their fitness by exercising in the target heart rate zone (yellow for moderate to vigorous activity; red for vigorous activity) by the color displayed on the heart rate monitor.

 The school network places a premium on academic development throughout its primary and prep campuses: five of its high schools earned top 10 recognition in the 2017 Washington Post rankings of America’s most challenging high schools.
 As a school district, IDEA strives to see its students: